Skip to content

 After configuring this, MyBatis Plus will select different SQL fragments based on the database-id parameter when executing SQL statements.

-1. Using the variable _databaseId:
+1. Using the _databaseId variable:

 <select id="selectAllNames" resultType="java.lang.String">